populationgenetics/exercises/Population_structure/ExerciseStructure.md

 explained if you were to use these two principal components?

-Now we want to plot our genotyped data, we do that, first, by pasting the following code into R (which is the code for doing PCA):
+Now we want to plot our genotyped data, we do that, first, by pasting the following code into R (which is first function that does PCA and then a call to this to run PCA on your data):

 #### \>R
 ```R